NoNotNotes/Yuubi/content/CMPA/Normal OB.md

 ## Accessory Glands
 1. **Seminal Vesicles**: paired structures or pouches situated posterior to the bladder.
 They are 5-cm long and pyramid shaped, and contributes to the ejaculate.
 This provides nutrition (fructose) for the sperm.
 It also contains mucus and prostaglandin (causes uterine contraction to aid in sperm motility.
 2. **Prostate Gland**: just below the bladder, surrounding the urethra at the base of the bladder, and lies between the rectum and the symphysis pubis.
 It is 4-cm long, 3-cm wide, and 2-cm deep.
 It is composed of columnar epithelium, a muscular layer and enclosed in a form outer fibrous layer/capsule.
 It connects to the urethra and ejaculatory ducts, and **secretes a thin, lubricating milky fluid that enters the urethra through the ducts and helps in the passage and viability of spermatozoa**.
 It contributes **alkaline** to the sperm, which give it its scent and protects against the acidic environment of the vaginal canal.
->[!INFO] Döderlein bacilli is responsible for acidity of the vaginal canal, as it produces lactic acid from glycogen in the lining of the vagina.
+>[!INFO] Döderlein bacilli are responsible for acidity of the vaginal canal, as it produces lactic acid from glycogen in the lining of the vagina.
 This protects the vagina, but is harmful to the sperm.

 3. **Cowper's Glands**: located on each side of the urethra, just below the prostate gland; **it secretes a small amount of lubricating fluid**.
 4. **Urethra**: the **conduit of semen** (sperm with fluids) outside the body through the penis.